-Before Entering CN Right-of-Way .1
+- .1 Before Entering CN Right-of-Way - Before entering CN right-of-way, Contractors shall: - .1 Undertake in writing, before commencing any activities whatsoever on the site, to respect these safety guidelines. - .2 Submit to and have reviewed by CN the Contractor's safety

-- Before entering CN right-of-way, Contractors shall: - Undertake in writing, before commencing any activities whatsoever on the site, to respect these safety guidelines. - .2 Submit to and have reviewed by CN the Contractor's Safety Program and those of Subcontractors before any activity begins at the site.
-Authority to commence work will be authorized only once this step has been completed. - Provide a full-time Safety Officer at the site for the duration of the work, as required by the governing authorities.
-When a full-time Safety Officer is not required, the Contractor shall indicate to CN in writing the name of the person responsible for enforcing the safety program at the site, as well as his/her alternate.
+.3 Provide a full-time safety officer at the site for the duration of the work as required by the governing authorities.
+When a full-time safety officer is not required, the Contractor shall indicate to CN in writing the name of the person responsible for enforcing the safety program at the site as well as his/her alternate.